sagar110224/Langchain_tool_download_research_papers_Scihub/README.md

 Change the path of ChromeWebdriver at line number 17 ChromeWebdriver can be downloaded from website: https://googlechromelabs.github.io/chrome-for-testing/#stable You can get free proxies from the website: www.webshare.io Copy the proxy list in a .txt file.
 Copy this .txt file path at line 15 in proxy_extraction.py file

+**P.S.: Since, Scihub website checks it you are a bot or not.
+So, you need to manually verify that you are not a bot by typing the capcha once.
+You will have 30 seconds to type the capcha**